rileydakota/minikube-security-lab/README.md

 With that in mind, let's use a NetworkPolicy to isolate the evil-pod and evil-namespace, and prevent further communication to other pods.

 1. Start by creating the file `namespace-net-isolation.yml`
-2. We want to isolate all local egress traffic from the pod, and only allow internet bound traffic (so we can observe any potiential C2 activity)
+2. We want to isolate all local egress traffic from the pod, and only allow internet bound traffic (so we can observe any potential C2 activity)
 3. This should be scoped for the `evil-here` namespace
-4. To avoid accidentally applying this elsewhere, lets explictly specify the namespace in the manifest
+4. To avoid accidentally applying this elsewhere, let's explicitly specify the namespace in the manifest
 5. Consider blocking IPv6 and the Cloud Instance Metadata Service too :smile:

 <details>